 Play a round of Bridge against your computer on any device.
-No sign-up required, nothing to join, just a quick practice environment when real people aren't available.
+No sign-up required, nothing to join, just a quick practice environment when friends aren't available.

 This game assumes you already know how to play Bridge.
 If not click here for a quick introduction.

-If you don't like the hand you were dealt select your browser's "Refresh" button to deal new ones.
+If you don't like the hands you were dealt you can select the browser's "Refresh" button to deal new ones.
 Don't worry, your scores are saved on this device.

 Your hand (SOUTH) is at the bottom of the screen, your partner (NORTH), controlled by the computer, is at the top.
 By default N/S will be dealt the higher point hands allowing you to play for declarer more often.